Saturday, March 29, 2025

 Sam went to Taiping to bring the car to Shah Alam on Sunday, 19.1.2025.
 He called me Monday; I called Hank immediately, and at 12.30 we left for, again, Shah Alam.
 I told Sam we'll meet in Shah Alam in 2 hours time, with concern for a work-day traffic everywhere, I was right.
 I saw (I was driving, as usual) the Pejabat Pos Besar Shah Alam, with it's ample parking, and stopped there, and called Sam straigt away.

-PKK 8238 is a Mercedes Benz 1.8 Compressor C Class.
-It's 15 years old.
-We went all over it, inside out, Hank drove it on the Highway.
+We went all over it, inside out, Hank drove it on the highway.
 Everybody agreed that the car is in excellent condition, and would be a good buy.
 Sam even managed to get 10% off the original price.
+Sam also took it to Aik's workshop for service, and Aik, a Mercedes specialist, gave it a "thumbs-up".

 All agreed that this sale is a done deal.
 Hank agreed to full settlement in 2 weeks.